leea2023/DraftingAssistanceTracker/README.md

 # DraftingAssistanceTracker
 **WHAT IS THIS?**

-All of Andrew Lee's ongoing projects to automate repeated construction drafting and markup processes.
+This is a summary, and status of Andrew Lee's ongoing projects to automate repeated drafting tasks.
+50% of my time is spent converting drawings from one format into another?
+Would like to change that.
 All done on my own time.
-Mostly a passion project for me, I like automating things
+Mostly a passion project for me, I like automating things.

 PROJECT 1: Hand drawn butterfly diagram to Microstation drawing